openstack/python-troveclient/docs/source/usage.rst

     # Creates some vars we don't show in the docs.
     AUTH_URL="http://localhost:8779/v1.0/auth"

-    from reddwarfclient import Dbaas
+    from troveclient import Dbaas
-    from reddwarfclient import auth
+    from troveclient import auth
     class FakeAuth(auth.Authenticator):

         def authenticate(self):